masao/ttl2html-doc-ja/docs/index.rst

 The Linked Data Principle [TBL_2006]_ suggests that identifying things as HTTP URIs (resources) and resolving them on the Web is important.
 This tool helps to generate a website for a Linked Data dataset and publish it on the Web.

-Check out the :doc:`usage` and :doc:`configuration` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` and :doc:`configuration` sections for further information, including how to :ref:`installation` the project.

 Contents